When Should A Child Start Gymnastics?[Benefits & Risks Explained]

 - 7 Kinds of gymnastics for your children

 - Portraits of gymnastics psychologically

 Some gymnastic academy offers gymnastics classes for four to ten months old and ten to nineteen months old babies.
+Some accept children from 2 to 3 years old.
 At first, general physical development exercise is performed.
 Then, harder elements of gymnastics are introduced in the preparatory class.